Access to Azure virtual networks from Azure Logic Apps using an integration service environment (ISE)

 ISE endpoint access

-When you create your ISE, you can choose to use either internal or external access endpoints.
+During ISE creation, you can choose to use either internal or external access endpoints.
 Your selection determines whether request or webhook triggers on logic apps in your ISE can receive calls from outside your virtual network.
 These endpoints also affect the way that you can access the inputs and outputs from your logic apps' runs history.

 You can select the access endpoint only during ISE creation and can't change this option later.